andrejbaran/apns-ms/README.md

 ### Raw push notification endpoint

-You can set URI for this endpoint by providing command line argument `--notification-endpoint`
+You can set URI for this endpoint by providing command line argument `--notification-endpoint="/{my-notification-uri}"`

 This endpoint accepts POST requests with JSON formatted notification data.
 Notification data format resembles Apple's notification format specification and can be validated with following json schema:
 ```json